lyuzhichao/Mini-Music/README.md

 ### Brief Introduction

 This is a wechat mini program for music/video playing.
-Thanks for coderwhy's online course, his github link is [https://github.com/coderwhy](https://github.com/coderwhy)
+Thanks for coderwhy's online course, his github link is [https://github.com/coderwhy](https://github.com/coderwhy).
+This project is only for mini program development practice, not for commercial use.

 ### Function Introduction